Mental Health Benefits of Daily Meditation

 Helps Manage Anxiety

-Anxiety tends to live in the future; all the what-ifs and worst-case scenarios.
-Meditation brings your attention back to the present moment.
-It trains the brain to focus on what’s happening now, rather than spiraling into imagined fears.
+Anxiety often lives in the future, full of what-ifs and worst-case scenarios.
+Meditation helps bring attention back to the present moment.
+It builds the habit of focusing on what is, rather than what might be.

-Research supports this experience.
-A study from Johns Hopkins University found that mindfulness meditation can ease symptoms of anxiety, especially when practiced consistently.
+A study from Johns Hopkins University found that mindfulness meditation can ease symptoms of anxiety, with the greatest benefits seen in those who practiced regularly.

 Boosts Mood and Emotional Well-being